OlibabaTV/Introduction-to-GitHub/README.md

 Next, after cloning a repository, is how to perform a pull request.
 Pull requests work for collaboration; they inform collaborators about changes made in a GitHub repository.
 Before you do a pull request on a repository, you will need to duplicate that repository, called a fork, so you can make changes without affecting the original project file.

 ### 1. **Fork Respository**
-If you have identified the repository you are making changes to, you click on the fork tab.
+If you have identified the repository you are making changes to, you click on the fork tab and fork the respository.

 ![Picture](fork1.PNG)